aza024/fileshare/README.md

 # FileShare

-FileShare is a full-stack, single-page file-sharing application built using Node/Express and JavaScript that allows users to upload or download files to and AWS using EC2 with S3 Buckets and share files using a UUID link.
+**ReadME is currently being edited and may not contain all information** FileShare is a full-stack, single-page file-sharing application built using Node/Express and JavaScript that allows users to upload or download files to and AWS using EC2 with S3 Buckets and share files using a UUID link.